mk-fg/lafs-backup-tool/README.md

 * If any debug logging was enabled, these logs should be purged, as they may leak various info about the paths and source file/dir metadata.

-One should also (naturally) beware of dbm (if it doesn't get removed), filesystem or underlying block device (e.g. solid-state drives) retaining the thought-to-be-removed data.
+One should also (naturally) beware of sqlite (if it doesn't get removed), filesystem or underlying block device (e.g. solid-state drives) retaining the thought-to-be-removed data.